lidm0707/micropython-wifi_manager/README.md

 - If there is no saved network or if it fails to connect, it will start an access point;
 - By connecting to the access point and going to the address 192.168.4.1 you be able to find your network and input the credentials;
 - It will try to connect to the desired network, and if it's successful, it will save the credentials for future usage;
+- Be aware that the wifi credentials will be saved in a plain text file, and this can be a security fault depending on your application;

 ## Installation and Usage